ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Video, raw uncompressed video frames

-Description: All details about the used color specs and bit depth are to be put/read from the `TrackEntry\Video\ColourSpace` elements.
+Description: All details about the used color specs and bit depth are to be put/read from the `TrackEntry\Video\UncompressedFourCC` elements.

 Initialization: none